Menu

 Oh yeah, an incredible musician too.
 And the list goes on.

 But what I'll cherish most of all is getting to know David personally.
-He is kind, caring, humble, funny, empathetic and whole-heartily committed to his faith, family, friends and his craft.
+He is kind, caring, humble, funny, empathetic and wholeheartedly committed to his faith, family, friends and his craft.
 He is one of those people that makes you a better person just knowing him.

 Thank you David for letting me be a small part of your life.

 *Metaphorically speaking.
-I enjoy being courageous, tackling hard problems, being entrepreneurial, and fighting for truth, justice, and the Developer Way
+I enjoy being courageous, tackling hard problems, being entrepreneurial, and fighting for truth, justice, and the Developer Way.